Heating, Cooling & Air Treatment

 Versatility

-WARNING: It’s illegal to use an unflued gas heater in a bedroom or poorly-ventilated room.
+WARNING: It’s illegal to use an unflued gas heater in a bedroom or poorly ventilated room.

 Safety